Loading...

 Knowledge Base

-File Manager - How to Create, Remove, and Edit Files
+How to Create, Remove, and Edit Files in File Manager

-Learn the essentials of file management with our guide on using file manager.
-You can easily create, delete, and edit files with our help.
+Learn the essentials of file management with our guide on using a file manager.
+You can easily create, delete, and edit files in the file manager with our help.
 We've also collated helpful, related articles at the end of this article for your additional resources.

-Important: You must have a basic understanding of navigating the file manager to complete these tasks.
-If you're still unfamiliar with the file manager and how to navigate it, check out our navigating the file manager article.
+You must have a basic understanding of navigating the file manager to complete these tasks.
+If you're still unfamiliar with the file manager and how to navigate it, check out our How to Navigate File Manager article.

 1. Log in to your Bluehost Account Manager.

-Once you're logged in to your account and accessed the file manager, follow the next steps:
+Once you're logged in to your account and have accessed the file manager, follow the next steps:

 Creating a File